liveBuildKenya/backend-dev-test/readme.md

 ## How to ensure the system and data.
 1. How do we prevent a user from changing sensitive database values.

 The file of interest is [Network Factory](Presentation/Jambopay.Web.Framework/Factories/NetworkMarketing/NetworkMarketingFactory.cs).
-The encryption and decription is done by the following code:
+The folowing code creates an instance of the data protector from the Microsoft.AspNetCore.DataProtection namespace

 ``` C#